nDspec: a new Python library for modelling multi-dimensional datasets in X-ray astronomy: nDspec core functionality

-Once the data and model are defined, inference can be performed through maximum likelihood estimation by optimizing a fit statistic through the algorithms provided by \textsc{LMFIT}.
 The current version only supports data with Gaussian uncertainties through the $\chi^2$ statistic; additional cases including a Poisson likelihood (Cash statistic; \citealt{Cash79}) and a $\chi_2$ likelihood (Whittle statistics; \citealt{Vaughan10}) will be included in a future release.
-By default, the code uses the standard Levenberg-Marquardt minimization, however \textsc{LMFIT} includes implementations of roughly a dozen additional optimization methods.
-Changing between methods requires simply passing a string with the name of the algorithm before running the fit.
+By default, the code uses the standard Levenberg-Marquardt minimisation, however \textsc{LMFIT} includes implementations of roughly a dozen additional optimisation methods.
 A performance comparison of these methods is beyond the scope of this paper, but users are encouraged to test whether their particular data is better suited to a different algorithm.
-In the current version, estimating uncertainties on the best-fit parameters via the Fisher information is not yet implemented.
+In the current version, estimating uncertainties on the best-fit parameters via Fisher information is not yet implemented, and we encourage users to use Bayesian sampling instead.

-\subsection{The MCMC interface}
+\subsubsection{The MCMC interface}

-The classes described perform \textit{optimization}: they find the combination of model parameters which (ideally globally, but often more likely locally) result in the lowest fit statistic, defined by some convergence criterion.
+The classes described perform optimisation: they find the combination of model parameters which (ideally globally, but more likely locally) result in the lowest fit statistic, defined by some convergence criterion.
 This result will only coincide with the maximum likelihood in the case of a global maximum, and makes no robust statements about the uncertainties in the parameter, which are crucial for realistic modelling applications.
-For this use case, \textsc{nDspec} enables Bayesian inference to compute posterior probability densities of the parameters via various sampling algoritms.
+For this use case, \textsc{nDspec} enables Bayesian inference to compute posterior probability densities of the parameters via various sampling algorithms.
 In the alpha release, we implemented a set of functions and classes to facilitate interfacing \textsc{nDspec} objects with the common \textsc{emcee} Python library \citep{emcee} for Markov Chain Monte Carlo (MCMC) sampling.
-Future version of \textsc{nDspec} will also enable the use of Nested Sampling, as implemented e.g.~in \textsc{Multinest} (\citealt{Multinest1}, \citealt{Multinest2}, \citealt{Multinest3}) and \textsc{Ultranest} \citep{Ultranest}.